boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 The close procedure can be somewhat more complicated.
 If initiated by the merchant, the expected flow is
 ```
-Pending expiry -> Pending merchant claim -> Closed
+PendingExpiry -> PendingMerchantClaim -> Closed
-              \-> Pending close ----------/ /
+              \-> PendingClose ----------/ /
                                |-> Dispute /
 ```
-If initiated by the customer, the channel will transition directly to `PendingClose` and continue as above.
+If initiated by the customer on chain, the channel will transition directly to `PendingClose` and continue as above.
+If initiated by the customer off chain, the channel will transition to `PendingMutualClose` to `Closed`.

 For full details about when the merchant transitions from one status to the next, [refer to the overview of the protocol](0-overview-and-index.md).